coord-e/epgstation_exporter/README.md

 usage: epgstation_exporter --exporter.epgstation-url=EXPORTER.EPGSTATION-URL [<flags>]

 Flags:
   -h, --help                    Show context-sensitive help (also try --help-long and --help-man).
       --web.config.file=""      [EXPERIMENTAL] Path to configuration file that can enable TLS or authentication.
       --web.listen-address=":9112"
                                 The address to listen on for HTTP requests.
       --web.telemetry-path="/metrics"
                                 Path under which to expose metrics.
       --exporter.epgstation-url=EXPORTER.EPGSTATION-URL
                                 URL of the EPGStation instance.
       --exporter.version        Whether to export metrics from /api/version.
       --exporter.channels       Whether to export metrics from /api/channels.
       --exporter.schedules      Whether to export metrics from /api/schedules.
       --exporter.storages       Whether to export metrics from /api/storages.
       --exporter.streams        Whether to export metrics from /api/streams.
+      --exporter.encode         Whether to export metrics from /api/encode.
+      --exporter.reserves-cnts  Whether to export metrics from /api/reserves/cnts.
       --log.level=info          Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt       Output format of log messages.
 One of: [logfmt, json] --version                 Show application version.
 ```

 ### Example